kata-containers/ci/deployment/packet/README.md

 ## Installing the Metrics VMs

-If you are intending to use the metrics VMs, remain logged in as the jenkins user.
+If you are intending to use the metrics VMs, remain logged in as the Jenkins user.
 Execute the following to set the final necessary environment setting:

 ```bash